Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 4. Chidoriya Souke Omanju Sweet Buns

-Hon-chidori Manju (Japanese) comes with a smooth white bean paste in a soft, kneaded dough.
-It is their flagship product, using the same process since the confectionery was founded.
+The shop’s flagship product, Hon-chidori Manju, features a smooth white bean paste enveloped in a soft, expertly kneaded dough.
+Remarkably, this treat is still made using the same traditional process perfected when the company was founded nearly 400 years ago.

-Mitarashi Komochi can be purchased at their roadside shops and various department stores in the Kansai Region.
-It is also sold at the Gift Kiosk in Shin-Osaka Station, other station buildings, and airports.
+Mitarashi Komochi is widely available at Chidoriya’s standalone shops and major department stores throughout the Kansai region.
+You can also conveniently find them at Gift Kiosks in Shin-Osaka Station, various station buildings, and local airports.

 Osaka Souvenirs 2024: Top 11 Items Selected by Locals